thomaspuppe/a11y-dashboard-connector/README.md

 - The `index.js` only itereates over a list of urls and "queues" them async to `run`.
 - The `run` function in `main.js` runs pa11y for each URL and pa11y returns a report (big array of issues)
   - The report is saved as JSON file into the `reports` folder
-  - The report is filtered by different "reporters" (their wording, I would call it "filters")
+  - The report is processed by different filters
-  - Each filter returns one or multiple values.
+  - Each filter takes a pa11y report as input and returns one or multiple values (calculated/filtered data).
 - The values are put to the function `sendStats`.
 - `sendStats` glues the values together into an objext, which is sent to Graphite.
   - The object structure and the key names represent the hierarchy in which you will find the data inside Graphite.